learnable-content/contributor-documentation/Course Helpers & TA's/Repositories.md

 After you typed the new name of the branch and hit enter You will immediately be taken to your newly created branch
 ![Branch Created](repo-screenshot-images/branch-created.png)

+#### What goes into the branch
+After you have the branch created each screencast will have just code samples that the author will provide. *Angela usually provides a link to the author's repo where you can download or fork the repo to get the code samples so you can upload/commit it to the SitePoint Premium screencast repo.

 and that's how you create a screencast repo!